weixian-zhang/FoodTruckJunkie/README.md

 Dependencies are always constructor injected and codes need to refactor to support unit testing if needed.

 In our project roadmap, we plan to setup the following tests:
+* Javascript Unit Tests - use [Jest](https://jestjs.io/docs/getting-started) framework to write unit tests for React web app
 * Automated Smoke Tests
   * Portal: using [Cypress](https://docs.cypress.io/guides/overview/why-cypress#Setting-up-tests), [Selenium](https://www.selenium.dev/documentation/) or similar Web       UI testing tool to automate UI testing.
 Smoke test still follows a set of test cases consisting of test steps, however, Smoke Test aims to test if a build is     stable and covers breadth more than depth.
   * ApiServer: using [Artillery](https://www.artillery.io/docs/guides/getting-started/core-concepts#test-definitions) to smoke test ApiServer by pre-configuring the       querystring parameters following a set of defined test cases.
 * Functional Tests - functional tests can also be automated using Selenium, Cypress or other similar tool.
 Functional test follows a set of wel-defined and               comprehensive test cases to go deep into testing functionalities, as compared to Smoke Test which aims for coverage to discover instability in new features.
 * Integration Tests - This test focus on cross app domain/network component testing.
 It can be manual or automated at the GUI layer to trigger calls to MySQL database.